haoran119/cpp/学习笔记之C-C++/README.md

 	* [c++ - Cannot evaluate function -- may be inlined - Stack Overflow](https://stackoverflow.com/questions/22163730/cannot-evaluate-function-may-be-inlined)
 	* [Inline Functions - Debugging with GDB](https://www.zeuthen.desy.de/dv/documentation/unixguide/infohtml/gdb/Inline-Functions.html#:~:text=gdb%20displays%20inlined%20functions%20just,using%20the%20info%20frame%20command.)
 	* [Debugging with GDB](https://docs.adacore.com/gdb-docs/html/gdb.html#Commands)
+* How to attach to process to debug with gdb on linux ?
+    * To attach to a running process and debug it with GDB (the GNU Debugger) on Linux, you need to follow several steps.
+This is a common technique used to diagnose issues with processes that are already running, particularly when you can't start the process from within GDB due to it being a service or a daemon.
+Here’s a step-by-step guide on how to do it:
+    * Step 1: Install GDB
+        * First, make sure that GDB is installed on your Linux system.
+If it's not installed, you can easily install it using your distribution's package manager:
+        * For Debian/Ubuntu:
+            * `sudo apt-get install gdb`
+        * For Fedora/Red Hat:
+            * `sudo dnf install gdb`
+    * Step 2: Locate the Process ID
+        * You need the process ID (PID) of the application you want to attach to.
+You can find this by using the ps command along with grep to filter out the specific process.
+For example, if your application's name includes "myapp", you might use:
+            * `ps aux | grep myapp`
+            * This command will list processes that include "myapp" in their command line.
+Look for the PID in the output, which is typically the second column.
+    * Step 3: Give Permission to Attach to the Process
+        * Modern Linux systems have a security feature that might prevent GDB from attaching to a process.
+You may need to change a setting to allow this:
+        * Temporarily allow attaching (safer option):
+            * `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`
+            * This change is temporary and resets upon reboot.
+It's safer because it doesn't permanently reduce system security.
+        * Permanently allow attaching (not recommended for most users):
+            * Modify the file /etc/sysctl.d/10-ptrace.conf or similar, changing the line to kernel.yama.ptrace_scope = 0 and then run:
+                * `sudo sysctl -p /etc/sysctl.d/10-ptrace.conf`
+    * Step 4: Attach GDB to the Process
+        * Now that you have the PID and have permitted debugging, you can attach GDB to the process.
+Replace 12345 with the actual PID:
+            * `sudo gdb -p 12345`
+            * You need to use sudo if the process is running under a different user from your own or requires higher privileges.
+    * Step 5: Debug the Process
+        * Once attached, GDB will halt the process.
+You can now perform any typical debugging tasks, such as:
+            * Setting breakpoints
+            * Stepping through code
+            * Inspecting variables
+            * Changing values
+        * Use the GDB command interface to navigate and manipulate the program state.
+Here are a few useful commands:
+            * c or continue: Continue running the process.
+            * bt or backtrace: Show the call stack.
+            * print var_name: Print the current value of a variable var_name.
+            * set var var_name = value: Set the variable var_name to a new value.
+            * break filename.c:lineno: Set a breakpoint at line number lineno in the file filename.c.
+    * Step 6: Detach and Resume
+        * When you're done debugging, you can detach GDB from the process and let it continue running:
+            * `detach`
+        * Then, exit GDB:
+            * `quit`
+    * These steps allow you to debug a live process on Linux using GDB effectively, providing powerful insights into runtime behavior and facilitating the diagnosis of complex issues.

 ### [CMAKE](https://cmake.org/)